G1OJS/SARK100-Firmware/pages/GeometricRouteLoad.md

 $$ X_L^2 =\frac{(S+Z)(Z-\frac{1}{S})(\frac{1}{S}+Z)(S-Z)}{(S+\frac{1}{S})^2} $$

 <p>This equation is still defined only for normalised impedance, however.
 So if mod Gamma is measured in a 50 Ohm system we need to ensure that S and Z are in the correct relative proportions in the final equation.
 An easy way to do this is to convert the measured mod Z to normalised values for use in the equation above, and then multiply the result by $Z_0$.
-This gives us our final equation
+This gives us our final equation</p>

 <div class='HighlightBox'>
 $$X_L = \frac{Z_0}{S+\frac{1}{S}}\sqrt{(S+Z_n)(S-Z_n)(Z_n-\frac{1}{S})(Z_n+\frac{1}{S})}$$